material-components/material-components-web-react/packages/text-field/icon/README.md

 disabled | Boolean | Toggles the disabled state of the icon. children | Element | Required.
 Expects a single child icon element. onSelect | Function() => void | Optional callback for user interaction with icon
-> Notes: `onSelect`  fired only for clicked event or when keydown event is enter key.
+> Notes: `onSelect`  fired on click event and "Enter key" keydown event.
 > `onSelect` will add tabindex of 0 if tabindex is not previously added to icon

 ## Icon